hippo23/CS140-notes/xv6/uart.md

 ### `void uartputc`

 - We call this if we want to transmit something to the UART connection.
+- If we are panicking (basically, if an error is happening) we want to stall writing to the console (basically, if we were trying to write something and some CPU threw an error, we want to stop that write while we can).
+- **QUESTION: Why do we allow operation to continue even if we are currently panicking?
+What if we move pass `panicked` before that is set to one?**
+  - Because!
+If you look at the `void panic` function in the kernel folder file `printf.c`, you'll notice that we are printing something TO the console.
+If we loop forever, then that panic message will never print.
+  - Notice, however, that in that case, we do grab a lock, hence, no other CPU will be printing to the console.
+The panicking CPU is **GUARANTEED** to be the last printed message.
+- Similar to the mechanisms described in the [global variables](#global-variables), we use `uart_tx_w` and `uart_tx_r` to simulate a queue.
+  - If it is the case that the transmission FIFO queue is full, we sleep, waiting for a wakeup call to `uart_tx_r` (and, we also assume that we have locked `uart_tx_lock`).

 ```c
 // add a character to the output buffer and tell the